vprusso/toqito/docs/intro_tutorial.rst

     >>> is_separable(rho)
     False

-Further properties that one can check via :code:`toqito` may be found `on this page
+Further properties that one can check via :code:`|toqito⟩` may be found `on this page
 <https://toqito.readthedocs.io/en/latest/autoapi/state_props/index.html>`_.

 Distance Metrics for Quantum States